Code-the-Dream-School/python-200/lessons/README.md

 # Welcome to Python 200!
-~placeholder~
+*placeholder*

+Hello Python 200!

-This will be an overview of the structure of the course, the structure of individual lessons, how to set up virtual environments (requirement.txt), etc.
+This will be an overview of the structure of the course, describe the structure of individual lessons, how to set up virtual environments (requirement.txt), how to follow the course and what to do, etc.